Walt Disney Animation Studios: 1940–1948: New feature films, strike and World War II

 Production of full-length animated features was temporarily suspended after the release of Bambi.
 Given the financial failures of some of the recent features and World War II cutting off much of the overseas cinema market, the studio's financiers at the Bank of America would only loan the studio working capital if it temporarily restricted itself to shorts production.
 Features then in production such as Peter Pan, Alice in Wonderland and Lady and the Tramp were therefore put on hold until after the war.
 Following the United States' entry into World War II after the attack on Pearl Harbor, the studio housed over 500 U.S. Army soldiers who were responsible for protecting nearby aircraft factories from enemy bombers.
 In addition, several Disney animators were drafted to fight in the war and the studio was contracted on producing wartime content for every branch of the U.S. military, particularly military training, and civilian propaganda films.
 From 1942 to 1943, 95 percent of the studio's animation output was for the military.
-During the war, Disney produced the live-action/animated military propaganda feature Victory Through Air Power (1943), and a series of Latin culture-themed shorts resulting from the 1941 Good Neighbor trip were compiled into two features, Saludos Amigos (1942) and The Three Caballeros (1944).
+During the war, Disney produced the live-action/animated military propaganda feature Victory Through Air Power (1943), and a series of Latin culture-themed shorts resulting from the 1941 Good Neighbor trip were compiled into two films, Saludos Amigos (1942) and The Three Caballeros (1944).

-Saludos Amigos and The Three Caballeros set the template for several other 1940s Disney releases of "package films": low-budgeted films composed of animated short subjects with animated or live-action bridging material.
+Saludos Amigos and The Three Caballeros set the template for several other 1940s Disney releases of anthology films: low-budget films composed of animated short subjects with animated or live-action bridging material.
 These films were Make Mine Music (1946), Fun and Fancy Free (1947), Melody Time (1948) and The Adventures of Ichabod and Mr. Toad (1949).
-The studio also produced two features, Song of the South (1946) (Note: Walt Disney Studios Motion Pictures owns the theatrical distribution on behalf of Walt Disney Pictures and Walt Disney Animation Studios to the film.) and So Dear to My Heart (1948), which used more expansive live-action stories which still included animated sequences and sequences combining live-action and animated characters.
-Song of the South, however, would go on to have historical notability due to its now controversial depiction of happy plantation workers.
-Due to this, the film is not available on Disney+.
+The studio also produced two features, Song of the South (1946) and So Dear to My Heart (1948), which used more expansive live-action stories which still included animated sequences and sequences combining live-action and animated characters.
+Song of the South received significant controversy for its depiction of racial stereotypes.
 Shorts production continued during this period as well, with Donald Duck, Goofy, and Pluto cartoons being the main output accompanied by cartoons starring Mickey Mouse, Figaro and, in the 1950s, Chip 'n' Dale and Humphrey the Bear.

 In addition, Disney began reissuing the previous features, beginning with re-releases of Snow White in 1944, Pinocchio in 1945, and Fantasia in 1946.
 This led to a tradition of reissuing the Disney films every seven years, which lasted into the 1990s before being translated into the studio's handling of home video releases.
+Song of the South was never re-released theatrically by Walt Disney Studios Motion Pictures through the Walt Disney Pictures banner (from 2007 onwards) or distributed through home media platforms by Walt Disney Telecommunications and Non-Theatrical Company (WDTNT) (from 1980 to 1987), Buena Vista Home Entertainment (from 1987 to 2024) and Sony Pictures Home Entertainment (from 2024 onwards), due to the film's controversial legacy.